LexiFi/ocaml-vdom/README.md

     and "new" VDOMs are diffed, if the event handler on the DOM node should be refreshed.

-  - A "bridge" structure in created in `Vdom_blit` to represent the correspondence between VDOM and DOM nodes.
+  - A "bridge" structure is created in `Vdom_blit` to represent the correspondence between VDOM and DOM nodes.
 This structure mimics the shape of both trees and avoids having to query the concrete DOM to navigate in the tree.